KevinOConnell7/Midterm_project_Shopping/README.md

 `.\venv\Scripts\activate`

-when in virtual enviroment install the requirements
+When the virtual enviroment is installed and activated please install the requirements with the code below.

+### Requirements code

 `pip install -r requirements.txt`

+After the requirements are installed use this code to load the website if there are still errors I include some code below that could help.

+### Code to run program

+`uvicorn main:app --reload`

+### Extra Code that could be helpful

-Install FastAPI
+#### Install FastAPI

 `pip install fastapi`

-Install Uvicorn
+#### Install Uvicorn

 `pip install fastapi uvicorn`

-To start the website once you have installed all the necessary extensions.

-`uvicorn main:app --reload`
+#### Install Pydantics

 ## FrontEnd